GenesisFR/SniperElite4SurvivalSpawns/README.md

 In this document, you'll find all sniper/vehicle spawns and enemy count per wave in every single survival map of Sniper Elite 4.

+Please note that "solo" was done through a multiplayer lobby, not by selecting "Single Player -> Solo Survival" (which has different spawns that won't be covered here).

 You'll find red circles when looking at screenshots.
-Snipers periodically cycle between them after reaching their sniping spot.
+Snipers periodically move between them after reaching their sniping spot.

-Please note that "solo" was done through a multiplayer lobby, not by selecting "Single Player -> Solo Survival" (which has different spawns that won't be covered here).
+**Valkyrie snipers can one shot you on Authentic Plus!**.

 ## Table of Contents